 They also have two Mold-A-Matic machines, and a penny press, if you like cheap, kitschy souvenirs.

 As we wrapped up our trip to The Imagination Station, I sat down on a bench to rest a bit, and just take in the ambiance.
 Even though it was a Sunday, it was not terribly busy.
 But with a museum this small the building just felt incredibly alive.
 I suddenly felt an overwhelming sense of nostalgia.
 Not for the two times I had been here before, but to the dozens of times I went to COSI in Columbus before the newer building opened in 1999.
 I’m not one of those that hated the new building, but I’d be lying if I said it doesn’t quite have the same feel the old one did.
-The Imagination Station has that same feel to it.
+The Imagination Station has that SPECIAL feel to it.
 I look forward to seeing this museum continue to grow and evolve.

 They had just better not mess with Mind Zone.
 That exhibit is magical and perfect in every way.